 Mechanism of action

-Cyclobenzaprine was approved for the first time by the Food and Drug Administration (FDA) in 1977 under the brand Flexeril, which is currently manufactured by PD-RX Pharmaceuticals.
+Cyclobenzaprine was approved for the first time by the Food and Drug Administration (FDA) in 1977 under the brand Flexeril, which PD-RX Pharmaceuticals currently manufacture.

 Do not take cyclobenzaprine if you have taken a monoamine oxidase inhibitor (MAOI) in the last two weeks.
-MAOIs, used to treat depression and Parkinson’s disease, include:
+MAOIs used to treat depression, and Parkinson’s disease includes:

 - Isocarboxazid (Marplan).

 - Linezolid (Zyvox).

 Combining an MAOI with cyclobenzaprine can cause severe and life-threatening side effects.

 Do not take this medicine if you have a history of heart problems, including a previous heart attack, heart rhythm problems, blockages, or congestive heart failure.